guotechfin/KrunoKnego.github.io/_posts/2014-09-30-deploying-symfony2-applications-with-capifony.md

 I personally find very useful <code>cap deploy rollback</code> option.

-Let's say you deploy your application but there's some bug in code so while you're fixing it you can just write <code>cap deploy rollback</code> to rever to the previous release.
+Let's say you deploy your application but there's some bug in code so while you're fixing it you can just write <code>cap deploy rollback</code> to revert to the previous release.

 <h2>Conclusion</h2>

-I believe I've demonstrated through this short tutorial just how easy it is to deploy your symfony2 applications.
+I believe I've demonstrated through this short tutorial just how easy it is to deploy your symfony2 applications using capifony.
 Sure you might have some trouble configuring all this the first time but in the long run it will pay off.